I ♥ Dad

 Daddy's other girls

 Other than that, I've had a great week.
 I slept in my own room overnight for the first time this week.
 It was no big deal to me, since I've been taking naps in there for a while, but Mom liked it better when I was in the bassinet, right next to her all night.
 I'm still pretty entertained by my hands.
 I enjoy having my knuckles in my mouth so much that it sometimes distracts me from eating.
 Of course, I'm going everywhere that Mom goes, and I'm behaving very well.
-This week we went to an army wife meeting, a memorial service, a boring class, exercising, and shopping.
-I was a perfect angel, most of the time.
+This week we went to an army wife meeting, a memorial service, a boring class,

 I'm going to meet my Aunt Jill and Uncle Jeff this week.
 I'll tell you all about it next time!